 The Schools, Health & Libraries Broadband Coalition (“SHLB”) and State E-rate Coordinators’ Alliance (“SECA”) submitted joint comments expressing concern about the proposed rules.
 The parties acknowledged that removing bad actors is an important tool in the FCC’s administration of the USF program.
 SHLB-SECA noted, however, that proposed rules are overbroad and capable of penalizing applicants, service providers, consultants, and other contractors without adequate due process protections.

-, SHLB-SECA urged the Commission to (1) limit suspension and debarment to fraud or other serious, intentional misconduct; (2) incorporate due process protections in any new rules; (3) protect schools and libraries from unnecessary and unfair harm based on actions outside of their control; and (4) use alternative remedies before or in lieu of formal suspension or debarment proceedings whenever possible.
+In its comments, SHLB-SECA urged the Commission to (1) limit suspension and debarment to fraud or other serious, intentional misconduct; (2) incorporate due process protections in any new rules; (3) protect schools and libraries from unnecessary and unfair harm based on actions outside of their control; and (4) use alternative remedies before or in lieu of formal suspension or debarment proceedings whenever possible.

 Summary of Comments